iPhone Motherboard Repair

 No Power / Dead iPhone - Most iPhone logic boards problems will manifest in the most simple way, a phone that does not work.

-iPhone Boot Loop - This refers to when an iPhone will not fully turn on, instead only showing the apple logo for some time and then repeating. iPhone X, iPhone XS (Max), and iPhone 11 (Max Pro), are especially vulnerable to boot looping because of their stacked motherboard design.
+iPhone Boot Loop - This refers to when an iPhone will not fully turn on, instead only showing a repeating apple logo. iPhone X, iPhone XS (Max), and iPhone 11 (Pro Max), are especially vulnerable to apple logo boot looping because of their stacked motherboard design.

 Audio IC / No Sound / iPhone Sound Not Working - The iPhone 7 Audio IC was a wide spread problem causing many people to suffer from audio issues.
 It affected a great number of iPhone 7, however, it can also be seen in other models.

 Touchscreen Not Working / No Touch - Your phone will turn on but the touch function will not register anything.
 This is most common in the iPhone X and iPhone XS.
 It was also seen widely in the iPhone 6 Plus as a signature problem.

 No Service / No Signal - All iPhone Logic Board models have suffered from no service problems manifesting from a very complicated baseband circuit.
 It is a huge and complicated circuit with many components that can fail in a variety of ways.